continuent/continuent-vagrant/README.md

     $ localhost> vagrant destroy -f

-# Working with other modules

-## Using puppetlabs/mysql
+# Using puppetlabs/mysql for MySQL installation

 The continuent/tungsten module includes a very basic MySQL installation.
 If you would like to use the more advanced version, you may include the continuent\_vagrant::puppetlabs\_mysql class.